Do Honeybees Die After They Sting?

 At Manukora, our Western honeybees favor the sweet nectar of the unique Manuka tree, located in the Golden Triangle of the New Zealand forest.

-The resulting Manuka honey is unique in taste, texture, and concentration of beneficial compounds, and while our bees are to thank for its production, they aren’t the reason it’s packed full of natural wellness properties.
+The resulting Manuka honey is unique in taste, texture, and concentration of beneficial nutrients.
+While our bees are to thank for its production, they aren’t the reason it’s packed full of beneficial nutrients.

-Manuka honey’s advantageous assets are mostly thanks to its high levels of MGO (Methylglyoxal), an organic compound from the Manuka nectar with antibacterial properties, as well as Leptosperin, DHA, and prebiotics.
+Manuka honey’s advantageous assets are mostly thanks to its high levels of MGO (Methylglyoxal), an organic nutrient from the Manuka nectar with antibacterial properties, as well as Leptosperin, DHA, and prebiotics.

 When you have a good relationship with your bees and practice ethical beekeeping, the bees tend to form a sense of trust.